FernandoZnga/django-my-first-app-4FUN/README.md

 _This project is just 4 fun_
+To get the base version of this repo, just go to [Prject-Start-Point](https://github.com/FernandoZnga/django-my-first-app-4FUN/tree/Prject-Start-Point)

 # Writing your first Django app

 > _"Django was invented to meet fast-moving newsroom deadlines, while satisfying the tough requirements of experienced web developers."_